History and Tradition

 At convocation ceremonies in October 2006, Dalhousie surpassed 100,000 graduates.
 The milestone came 140 years after Dalhousie awarded its first two Bachelor of Arts degrees to Joseph Henry Chase and Robert Shaw in 1866.
 Margaret Florence Newcombe was the first woman to graduate, with a BA in 1885, and the first black law graduate, James Robinson Johnston, graduated in 1896.

-On September 1, 2012, Dalhousie entered into another exciting era.
+On September 1, 2012, Dalhousie entered another exciting era.
 The university amalgamated with the Nova Scotia Agricultural College (NSAC) in Truro—now the Faculty of Agriculture—welcoming faculty, staff and nearly 1,000 new students into the Dalhousie family.